Holiday Security & Fraud Alerts

 So, what can we do?

-• Use Multifactor Authentication (MFA) anywhere our technologies allow us to.
-(At work and Personal Lives) Preferably using an authenticator application vs SMS or one-time-pin.
+Use MFA anywhere our technologies allow us to (both at work and in our personal lives), preferably using an authenticator application vs SMS or one-time-pin.

-• Ensure that we are using official websites for shopping and ordering from reputable sources, verify that the website is secure before making any purchases and entering payment information.
-(Lookout for deals that seem TOO good.)
+When shopping and ordering from reputable sources, verify that the website is secure before making any purchases and entering payment information.
+Lookout for deals that seem TOO good – fraudsters can create malicious websites impersonating real companies to gather your information.

-• Know who you are communicating with.
 If in doubt it is okay to use another means of communication to verify the authenticity of who you are communicating with via email or instant messaging.
-This time of year there comes a flood of phishing campaigns like extortion and malicious files containing malware and ransomware.
+This time of year, there comes a flood of phishing campaigns like extortion and malicious files containing malware and ransomware.
 Sometimes these campaigns can be very compelling and seem to pose legal or financial troubles, increasing the victim’s chance of falling for the campaign under heightened fears and holiday stress.

 We cannot encourage enough the importance of taking the few extra minutes for setting up MFA, Cardless/Tap, Digital wallet payment technologies.
 These tools are more widely used than many expect – you may be surprised where it is supported.
 Digital wallets like “Apple Wallet and Google Wallet” can store multiple payment methods, event tickets, and much more.
 Using these technologies where supported is not only more secure, but they are also faster and provide a more seamless transactions experience.